Victory Capital’s Corporate Responsibility Statement

 Here we address each of the ESG factors identified as being material to asset management companies and explain how we enhance our own long-term success in each of these areas.

 As a socially responsible Company, we care deeply about all our constituents including our clients, employees, industry partners, shareholders, and our communities.
-One example is the Victory Capital Financial Literacy Program, launched in 2019.
-In conjunction with our management of the USAA mutual funds, ETFs and 529 College Saving Plan, the program centers on face-to-face programming for Military Bases to educate service members on investing for their futures.
-According to Blue Star Families Annual Military Family Lifestyle Survey (2017), financial issues and funding a dependent child’s education are two of the top five concerns of military families.
-To do our part, we have committed a $1 million initial investment for the program’s inaugural year.
+One example is the Victory Capital Financial Readiness Program.
+In conjunction with our management of the USAA Mutual Funds, ETFs and 529 College Saving Plan, this program centers on programming to educate service members on financial management and investing for their futures.
+According to Blue Star Families Annual Military Family Lifestyle Survey (2018), financial issues and funding a dependent child’s education are two of the top concerns of military families.
+To do our part, we have committed a $1 million initial investment for the program’s inaugural year and a portion of revenue from these USAA Mutual Funds in subsequent years to advance this important cause.

 Victory Capital is partnering with The Children’s Hospital of San Antonio to serve children with serious medical conditions and their families.
 We are providing support in two specific ways: